Take a Multidisciplinary, Team-based Approach on Elder Abuse

 Another benefit of the multidisciplinary team approach is that it provides opportunities for clinicians to expand on their command of the issue.

-“Physicians can learn a lot by working with a geriatrician who identifies the signs [of elder abuse] or working with a social worker who understands more of the nuanced social side of caregiving and why some people might show up in the ED looking the way they do,” DeLiema observes.
+“Physicians can learn a lot by working with a geriatrician who identifies the signs [of elder abuse] or working with a social worker who understands more of the nuanced social side of caregiving and why some people might show up in the ED looking the way they do,” DeLiema says.
 “It brings the issue [of elder abuse] more on their radar screen ... and informs the physician’s decision about what is a safe place for the patient moving on.”

 DeLiema would like to find a way for emergency providers to interact more with APS, but she observes that resources are strained.